NibiruDev/filament_V1.4.0_Nibiru/README.md

 # Nibiru XR SDK
 We have added support for Nibiru XR SDK based on Filament V1.4.0.
-Use this special version of filament, your apks can run on Nibiru' XR OS.
+Use this special version of filament, your apks can run on Nibiru XR OS.

 **[filament/Nibiru]** directory contains the release files and some sample codes.